reelsoftware/phpreelcms/README.md

 - Dashboard

 # Learn phpReel
-Because I know how important is to have a well documented project, phpReel now provides access to it's own [documentation](https://developer.phpreel.org/).
+Because I know how important is to have a well documented project, phpReel now provides access to its own [documentation](https://developer.phpreel.org/).
 I am constantly working on it, updating it and generally trying to make it better.

 # Contributing
 phpReel is getting bigger and better each day, thus with every new feature, it becomes more and more difficult to manage a product without a team.
 I really want to grow this project into a full-blown software company but until that day I rely entirely on the help of the community.
 Here is a list of things you can do to help phpReel grow: